NSF Mathematics Institutes Present

 Kelly Sturner (NIMBioS, National Institute for Mathematical and Biological Synthesis)

 Application/Registration: Application and registration for the 2012 event are over.

-For further information about the program, please contact Kelly Sturner, Education and Outreach Coordinator, NIMBioS (Email: ksturner_at_nimbios.org) or Dr. Suzanne Lenhart, Associate Director of Education, Outreach, and Diversity, NIMBioS (Email: lenhart_at_math.utk.edu).
+For further information about the program, please contact Kelly Sturner, Education and Outreach Coordinator, NIMBioS (Email: ksturner_at_nimbios.org) or Dr. Suzanne Lenhart, Associate Director of Education and Outreach, NIMBioS (Email: lenhart_at_math.utk.edu).

 AIM (American Institute of Mathematics)

 ICERM (Institute for Computational and Experimental Research in Mathematics)

 MBI (Mathematical Biosciences Institute)

 NIMBioS (National Institute for Mathematical and Biological Synthesis)